KiboOst/jeedom_docs/other/Rhasspy/SnowboyCustomMaker/index.md

 [← Main page](../index.md)

-Snowboy-CustomMaker is a set of python script to help recording custom wakeword samples and generate pmdl file.
+Snowboy-CustomMaker is a set of python scripts to help recording custom wakeword samples and generate pmdl file.

 ## Installation

-This tool require python 3 and four python package that you will need to install:
+This tool require python 3 and four python packages to run:

 - numpy
 - pyaudio